 Add flaxseeds to your diet: Flaxseeds are rich in omega-3 fatty acids as well as lignans.
 These lignans act as phytoestrogens which may be able to help lessen some of the symptoms associated with menopause.
 It’s best to consume ground flaxseeds as they are much easier to digest than the whole seed.

-Try yoga and meditation to reduce stress.
+Try yoga to reduce stress.
 Heated or hot yoga is not advised.

 Replace fried and processed foods which healthy fats like avocados, coconut, and olive oil.